Tymsh/VelNey/README.md

 # VelNey

-A Mobile Application Prototype i start make in 24 April 2021
+A Mobile Application Prototype which I started building on 24 April 2021